 How to create a spaghetti diagram

-In accordance with the lean approach, most spaghetti diagrams are simply drawn by hand.
-To this end, the movements of a worker are followed chronologically by adding lines to a two-dimensional layout until the whole work cycle under investigation has been completed.
+In accordance with the lean approach, most of the diagrams are simply drawn by hand.
+To this end, the movements of a worker are followed chronologically by adding lines to a two-dimensional layout until the whole work cycle or the takt under investigation has been completed.

 This procedure can soon result in a rather untidy clutter of lines in the case of more extensive processes, which also explains the name “spaghetti diagram”.

-Evaluation of a spaghetti diagram can provide answers to important optimization questions:
+The evaluation of a spaghetti diagram will provide answers to important optimization questions:

 - What is the total length of all movements required for an assembly cycle?

-- Which movements could be saved by altering the layout?
+- Which motions could be saved by rearranging the layout?

 Advantages and disadvantages of a spaghetti diagram

-The principal advantage of a spaghetti diagram is at the same time its greatest disadvantage: They can be created at any time using pen and paper, and thus require no special tools or software.
+The principal advantage of a spaghetti diagram is at the same time its greatest disadvantage: They can be The principal advantage of this kind of diagram is at the same time its greatest disadvantage: They can be created at any time using pen and paper and thus require no special tools or software.
 This lean procedure, however, makes evaluation difficult, because the laboriously acquired data cannot be used digitally.
 In other words, for example, each movement must be measured out again subsequently.
 There is similarly no possibility to derive data directly for a material flow analysis as information is simply lacking on whether the recorded movements were realized with or without materials transport.
-Accordingly, spaghetti diagrams frequently require further editing and enhancement.
+Accordingly, spaghetti models frequently require further editing and enhancement.

-It is thus a logical idea to produce spaghetti diagrams with the aid of software.
-Widely used office or graphics applications, such as PowerPoint, Excel or Visio, promise fast results.
-In this scenario, however, the actual analysis must still be performed in advance, whether by video or using pen and paper, as the aforementioned tools are not designed for the recording of travel distances directly on the shopfloor.
+It is thus a logical idea to produce spaghetti charts with the aid of software.
+Widely used office or graphics applications, such as PowerPoint, Excel, or Visio, promise fast results.
+In this scenario, however, the actual analysis must still be performed in advance, whether by video or using pen and paper, as the aforementioned tools are not designed for the recording of travel distances directly on the shop floor.
 The strengths of such software packages lie rather in the facilities for editing and presentation; they are thus not suitable to compensate the disadvantages of the lean pen-and-paper method.

-Some companies even go as far as to record the distances travelled in production automatically by way of trackers.
-For the movements of fork lifts in the stores, for example, this appears to be a clever solution at first sight.
+Some companies even go as far as to record the distances traveled in production automatically by way of trackers.
+For the movements of forklifts in the stores, for example, this appears to be a clever solution at first sight.
 It quickly becomes clear, however, that the technical outlay is considerable and that it is probably expedient to rely on the know-how of a specialist provider for this task.
-In addition, it is no simple matter to transform such automatically acquired data into the vivid graphic form which is characteristic for a spaghetti diagram.
+In addition, it is no simple matter to transform such automatically acquired data into the vivid graphic form which is characteristic of a spaghetti chart.